apollographql/apollo-client/docs/source/caching/cache-interaction.md

 });
 ```

-If you need to invalidate all fields within the given object, you can pass a modifier function as the value of the `fields` option:
+If you need to invalidate _all_ fields within a given object, you can pass a modifier function as the value of the `fields` option:

 ```js
 cache.modify({